 major macro economic indicators

-- Financial and military support from the international community, particularly the US
+- Financial and military support from the international community

 - Unstable security and geopolitical situation

 - Fragile banking system and low distribution of credit